 Google works in essentially the same way.
 When you look for something on Google, you aren’t searching through the actual web - you’re digging through Google’s card catalog.
-Google then returns a bunch cards it thinks are relevant to the query in the form of the search engine results page.
+Google then returns a bunch of cards it thinks are relevant to the query in the form of the search engine results page.

 Google builds its index by clicking links out on the web (crawling), recording information about the pages it lands on and storing that information in its index (indexing).

-So you can see why making sure your website get crawled and indexed is really important for SEO.
+So you can see why making sure your website gets crawled and indexed is really important for SEO.
 No matter how good your pages are, if they aren’t in the catalog, Google can’t show them.

 Is Your Site Indexed?